romerocam/cruce/README.md

 ![BookingsApp](https://raw.githubusercontent.com/romerocam/cruce/main/public/calendar.png)

-**BookingsApp** is an online booking app.

 ## Description
+**BookingsApp** is an online booking app.<br/><br/>
 As a ***user*** you will be able to book appointments by selecting a branch, month and day.
 The days that have available slots will be colored with a greenish hue.
 The more slots available, the darker the green color will be.
 If the day is not colored, it means there are no available slots.
-The user will be able to modify appointments, cancel them and see their appointment history.<br/>
+The user will be able to modify appointments, cancel them and see their appointment history.<br/><br/>
-As an ***operator*** you will be able to view all the appointments of the branch you manage and confirm attendance.<br/>
+As an ***operator*** you will be able to view all the appointments of the branch you manage and confirm attendance.<br/><br/>
 As an ***administrator*** you will be able to create branches, view or edit their details, view the list of users, edit their roles (admin, branch operator or customer) or update their details.<br/>

 ## Technologies